 A magical forest.
 Chairs wearing ballet shoes.
-Hot pink sofas as far as the eye can see.
+Luxuriously fabric-ed walls as far as the eye can see.
 If a restaurant had just one of these things, we’d be pretty intrigued right now.
 But when that place has all of these things, and a Mayfair postcode to boot, we’re practically straining at the leash to get inside. sketch is the creation of restaurateur Mourad Mazouz and celebrated chef Pierre Gagnaire, and every inch of it practically begs to be Instagrammed.
 That’s without even mentioning the fact that the venue hides five different settings, each with their own identity!

 The Gallery at sketch

-If you’re after an unforgettable meal, head instead to The Lecture Room, the restaurant that won sketch its two Michelin stars.
+If you’re after a truly unforgettable meal, head over to The Lecture Room and Library, the restaurant that won sketch its three Michelin stars.

 The Parlour at sketch

-For a more casual (and affordable!) encounter, how about a cocktail in sketch’s fabulous Parlour?
-This all-day venue offers breakfasts all week, from fruit bowls to a full English (£15), then a concise lunch menu until 5pm (that’ll be £40 for three courses).
-Into the evening, while the other rooms dish out daring dinners, the Parlour turns down the lights and focuses on up cocktails and live music, running until 2am.
+For a more casual (and relatively affordable!) encounter, how about a cocktail in sketch’s fabulous Parlour?
+This all-day café offers breakfasts all week, from scrambled eggs to acai bowls, then a concise lunch menu of comforting delights until 5pm.
+Into the evening, while the other rooms dish out daring dinners, the Parlour turns down the lights and focuses on serving up cocktails small bites.

 The Glade at sketch

 For our money, the prettiest room at sketch is The Glade.
 It’s also arguably the most famous of their rooms.
 Redesigned in 2017, The Glade was re-imagined as a mythical forest, complete with a seriously fluffy carpet designed to look like a forest floor.
 The designers took inspiration from early twentieth century wallpaper when redecorating the walls, resulting in those gorgeous paper trees.

-Trees adorn the walls, and the whole effect is topped off by touches of gold, velvet seating, and a tinted glass ceiling.
+Trees adorn the walls, and touches of gold, velvet seating, and a tinted glass ceiling accent the whole affair.
 There’s no other word for it: this place is stunning.
-(See more romantic restaurants in London) The Glade actually shares the exact same menu as the Parlour, with breakfast, set lunches, and evening cocktails and snacks.
+The Glade offers a lunch garden menu and cocktails at night, as well as snacks to keep your appetite at bay, of course.